iidexic/miss.nvim/README.md

 - Save selected files directly from the popup.
 - Reset all changes from selected file from the popup.
 - Open selected files in a new tab.
+- Safety run user commands as a callback if there are unsaved files.
 - Easy-to-use keybindings.

 ## Installation